flutter/packages/packages/plugin_platform_interface/README.md

 ## A note about `base`

 In Dart 3, [the `base` keyword](https://dart.dev/language/class-modifiers#base)
-was introduced to the language, which allows enforcing that implementations of an interface use `extends` rather than `implements`.
-The Flutter team is [considering deprecating this package in favor of using `base`](https://github.com/flutter/flutter/issues/127396), but no decision has been made yet since it removes the ability to do mocking/faking as shown above.
+was introduced to the language, which enforces that subclasses use `extends` rather than `implements` at compile time.
+The Flutter team is [considering deprecating this package in favor of using `base`](https://github.com/flutter/flutter/issues/127396) for platfom interfaces, but no decision has been made yet since it removes the ability to do mocking/faking as shown above.

 Plugin authors may want to consider using `base` instead of this package when creating new plugins.